 This is the \emph{Cox cluster representation} of the $\R_+$-valued Feller diffusion at the depth $h$.
 The problem is now to identify $\varrho^t_h$ projected on the component $\bar \mfu$ as a measure on $\R_+$.
 This would give $\mcL[\bar \mfw]$.
 This will be identified in the next section on entrance laws of the $\U$-valued Feller diffusion as the \emph{entrance law} of an $\R_+$-valued Feller diffusion from state $0$ at time $h$.
 This means that via the projection we obtain the i.i.d.\ decomposition

-where $Y_h^0$ is the time $h$ state of an $\R_+$-valued Feller diffusion starting from state $0$. \end{remark}
+where $Z_h^0$ is the time $h$ state of an $\R_+$-valued Feller diffusion starting from state $0$. \end{remark}

 \paragraph{Representation of $\varrho^t_h$ via conditioned duality} We can use the conditioned duality to represent the \emph{\Levy{} measure} of $\mfU$; see \eqref{e872},\eqref{e1403}.
-Namely the $h$-\Levy{} measure of the process has as one ingredient (recall \eqref{e1403}) $\varrho^t_h$, which generates the $h$-tops of $\mfU_t$ by concatenation of a Cox point process and this we want to relate to a coalescent tree if we condition on the total mass path via the conditional duality.
+Namely the $h$-\Levy{} measure of the process has as one ingredient (recall \eqref{e1403}) $\varrho^t_h$, which generates the $h$-tops of $\mfU_t$ by concatenation of a Cox point process and this we want to relate this representation to one in terms of to a coalescent genealogy via the conditional duality if we condition $\mfU$ on the total mass path.
 Therefore our $\varrho^t_h$ arise as mixture over the path law given to have at time $t-h$ a particular value of $\bar \mfu_t$.

 Let $P_{t-h,u}$ be the law of the $\R_+$-valued Feller diffusion given the value at time $t-h$ is $u \in (0, \infty)$ and then restrict to path from $t-h$ to $t$.
-Then the following corollary is a consequence of part (b) of the Theorem~\ref{T:BRANCHING} and Corollary~\ref{cor.1226} together with the fact that the time in the coalescent runs backward. \begin{corollary}[Genealogy: \Levy{} measure via coalescent] \leavevmode \\ For a given total mass path $\bar \mfu$ consider the coalescent entrance law $\mfC^\infty_t(\bar \mfu)$.
+Then the following corollary is a consequence of part (b) of the Theorem~\ref{T:BRANCHING} and Corollary~\ref{cor.1226} together with the fact that the time in the coalescent runs backward. \begin{corollary}[Genealogy: \Levy{} measure via coalescent] For a given total mass path $\bar \mfu$ consider the coalescent entrance law $\mfC^\infty_t(\bar \mfu)$.
 We have

 where $\eta_h^t(\bar \mfu)$ is the law on $\U(h)^\sqcup$ concentrated on $\U(h)$ arising from the $h$-top of the state $\mfC_t^\infty(\bar \mfu)$ as follows.
 Decomposing $\mfC^\infty(\bar\mfu)$ at time $h$ in partition elements, we obtain $\{\hat \mfu_i^{(h)}, i \in I\}$ and get